GecklesTheClown/Bank_Default_Model_MXB344/README.md

 ## To Access Report raw

-Click the reprot markdown and run
+Click the report markdown and run

 ## To Access Report pdf